mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 $$\text{Det} : \mathbb{R}^{m \times m} \rightarrow \mathbb{R}$$

-for which the absolute value of each matrix's determinant is the area of the parallelepided formed by its columns.
-While conceptually, this is fairly straightforward, the analytical form of the determinant is quite confusing.
+for which the absolute value of a matrix's determinant is the area of the parallelepided formed by its columns.

+While conceptually, this is fairly straightforward, the analytical formula for the determinant is quite confusing.
 Specifically, the determinant of an $m \times m$ matrix is defined as:

 $$\text{Det}(\boldsymbol{A}) := \begin{cases} a_{1,1}a_{2,2} - a_{1,2}a_{2,1} & \text{if $m = 2$} \\ \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i}) & \text{if $m > 2$}\end{cases}$$